mehran-mesbahi/mehran-mesbahi.github.io/_pages/moreAbout.md

 <span style="color: orange;"> some recognitions </span>:

+* Fellow of AIAA, 2024
+* Member of Washington State Academy of Sciences, 2023
 * Distinguished speaker, Chinese Control and Decision Conference, 2019
 * College of Engineering Faculty Appreciation for Career Education and Training Award, 2019
 * Graduate Instructor of the Year, Aeronautics & Astronautics, 2015